PanPraescribens/primitive-survival/README.md

  - Added basic taxidermy - place pelts on the floor for rugs
  - Tested ozBillo's bushmeat mod together with this mod - seems good!
  - Removed shapeless from monkey bridge grid recipe so it would pull items from the correct slots
+ - Made deadfall and snare trap slightly more effective to hopefully scare off larger animals

 Version 2.3 updates